#10. Obamacare was shoved down our throats

 This is a gross violation of religious freedom our Founder’s fought so hard to attain.

-Obamacare HR 3403 creates a new 15-member panel called the Independent Payment Advisory Board (IPAB).
-The 15 newly-appointed UNELECTED, UNACCOUNTABLE bureaucrats basically have the unprecedented authority to cut Medicare costs anyway they see fit.
+Obamacare HR 3403 created a 15-member panel called the Independent Payment Advisory Board (IPAB).
+These UNELECTED, UNACCOUNTABLE bureaucrats were basically given the unprecedented authority to cut Medicare costs anyway they saw fit.

 According to Physicians For Reform, “The recommendations of the IPAB become LAW unless Congress: 1.Overturns the recommendations, and then 2.
 Passes its own legislation cutting Medicare by an equal or greater amount.
 Both provisions require a 60-vote majority in the Senate.”

-Not only does this new provision take personal medical decisions out of the hands of Medicare patients, it actually also transfers LEGISLATIVE POWER to 15 unelected bureaucrats–violating the very freedom principles laid out by our Founders.
-Instead of IPAB submitting its recommendations to Congress, Obamacare forces Congress to submit to the IPAB board.
-This is an outrage!
+Not only did this provision take personal medical decisions out of the hands of Medicare patients, it actually also transferred LEGISLATIVE POWER to 15 unelected bureaucrats–violating the very freedom principles laid out by our Founders.
+Instead of IPAB submitting its recommendations to Congress, Obamacare forced Congress to submit to the IPAB board.

-In fact, within 2,700 pages of Obamacare, we find that the law takes all personal choice and responsibility from patients and their physicians, and gives this power over to the Secretary of Health and Human Services (HHS), the 15-member IPAB, and other Washington bureaucrats.
-Needless to say, all the government bureaucracy has already written nearly 10,000 pages of additional regulations-with more to come.
+In fact, within 2,700 pages of Obamacare, we found that the law took all personal choice and responsibility from patients and their physicians, and gave this power over to the Secretary of Health and Human Services (HHS), the 15-member IPAB, and other Washington bureaucrats.
+Needless to say, all the government bureaucracy had already written nearly 10,000 pages of additional regulations-with more to come.
 This much regulation vastly centralizes power in Washington.

 In other words, a physician may be forced to violate his or her Hippocratic Oath (in which the physician acknowledges human life is special, and has love for the individual patient) to become a servant of the State (where the physician is only looking out for the financial interest of the State, not the patient).
-It’s no wonder 43% of physicians say they will leave medicine in the next 5 years.
+It’s no wonder 43% of physicians in 2012 said they would leave medicine within the next 5 years.

 In summation: we are already grossly aware that Obamacare was shoved down our throats in 2010.
 Now, we can see how it: forces healthcare providers and businesses to comply with its 10,000+ regulations, invades our privacy (through EMR and bank account monitoring), forces us to buy health insurance against our will, raids our wallets (through increased debt and taxation), forces doctors out of business (through low reimbursements and absurd regulations), violates our religious freedom, and steals our power of personal decision-making… If that’s not all government control, I don’t know what is.